nghttp2/nghttp2/doc/nghttpx.1.rst

     It is  also supported if  both frontend and  backend are HTTP/2 in default mode.
 In  this case, server push from backend session is relayed  to frontend, and server push via Link header field is also supported.
-SPDY frontend does not support server push.

 .. option:: --frontend-http2-optimize-write-buffer-size